 - Generous health benefits including 80% coverage of your medical plan premium and deductible.

 - Employment at UWC counts toward Public Service Student Loan Forgiveness.

 - Supportive, culturally diverse, and inclusive company culture.

 - And more!

 *Training takes place Monday – Friday, 8a – 4:30p regardless of work shift.
-After training, position will be remote.
+After job training, position will be hybrid (in office and remote).

 Who you are

 - You have at least a High School or GED, and ideally a Bachelor's or Associate’s degree in related field such as social work, psychology, or counseling.